calaldees/teachingWorkshops/teacherEducation/_interviews.md

 * You have prepared an amazing lesson with guidance from theory and the university.
 You present the lesson plan to your mentor who is no convinced and does not want you to run the lesson.
 How do you respond?
 * In a GCSE class, you have 2 very slow students with special needs.
 They are never interested or engaged with computing.
 You have 28 other students that need your attention.
 How do you split your time?
 * Extra
+    * (TODO: reword: how will you respond to feedback from a mentor that is younger than you?)
+    * Why did you choose the PGCE over School Direct or Assessment-Only?
+    * Provide examples of times when workload and numerous tasks have been managed concurrently?
+    * Can you give an example of where you changed your opinion?
     * What will make you a good teacher?
     * What are the hallmarks of a good lesson?
-    * Why did you choose the PGCE over School Direct?
-    * Describe a time when you had to learn a new skill.
-Why did you learn it?
-How did you approach it?
-    * Provide examples of times when workload and numerous tasks have been managed concurrently?
-    * Can you give an example of where you changed your opinion?